IBM/integrity-enforcer/docs/README_QUICK.md

 ### Define signers for each namespace

 You can define signer who can provide signature for resources on each namespace.
 It can be configured when deploying the Integrity Shield.
-For that, configure signPolicy in the following Integrity Shield Custom Resource [file](../integrity-shield-operator/config/samples/apis_v1alpha1_integrityshield.yaml).
+For that, configure signerConfig in the following Integrity Shield Custom Resource [file](../integrity-shield-operator/config/samples/apis_v1alpha1_integrityshield.yaml).
 Example below shows a signer `SampleSigner` identified by email `sample_signer@enterprise.com` is configured to sign rosources to be protected in any namespace.

 ```yaml
 # Edit integrity-shield-operator/config/samples/apis_v1alpha1_integrityshield.yaml